jpconstantineau/ErgoTravel/BuildInstructions.md

 ![diodes left half top view](images/diodes_ready_left_top.JPG)

-The diode beneath the pro micro will need to be placed on top of the PCB so that it does not come in contact with the pro micro.
+(Only applies to the V1.01 version) The diode beneath the pro micro will need to be placed on top of the PCB so that it does not come in contact with the pro micro.

 Bottom view: